-The Adafruit ESP32-S2 TFT Feather microcontroller ships running a diagnostic demo with data shown on the display, and a NeoPixel rainbow swirl.
+The ESP32-S2 Reverse TFT Feather microcontroller ships running a demo that displays basic information on which button is being pressed.
 It's lovely, but you probably had other plans for the board.
 As you start working with your board, you may want to return to the original code to begin again, or you may find your board gets into a bad state.
 Either way, this page has you covered.

 If you have a bootloader still installed - which means you can double-click to get the FTHRS2BOOT drive to appear, then you can simply drag this UF2 file over to the BOOT drive.